andreanerla/ELT-ETL/FDA_regulated_products/readme.md

-For more info about this dataset [https://open.fda.gov/apis/food/enforcement, click here]
+For more info about this dataset see https://open.fda.gov/apis/food/enforcement

 - Pulled JSON data from a US website endpoint
 - Saved it locally